Sonobeat Media Kit

 Without You (Ernie Gammage) • Sonobeat stereo single R-s101 "B" side

-Reissue notes: The 2014 digital reissue was restored and remastered from the original quarter iunch 2-track session masters.
+Reissue notes: The 2014 digital reissue was restored and remastered from an 88.2kHz/24bit digital transfer from the original quarter inch 2-track session masters.

 Band members: Ernie Gammage (co-founder; guitar and lead vocals), Pat Whitefield (bass), Mike Galbraith (vocals), Tom Van Zandt (keyboards), and Dwight Dow (co-founder; drums).

 Original vinyl release date: September 4, 1967 (Sonobeat R-s101)

 Digital reissue date: March 11, 2014